TalismanSociety/talisman-connect/libs/wallets/README.md

 }
 ```

+## Interfaces

+Refer to `libs/wallets/src/types.ts`.

 ## Contributing new wallets

-1. Add wallet under `/src/lib`.
+1. Add wallet under `/src/lib`. (i.e. `/src/lib/foo-wallet/index.ts`)
-   Example: `/src/lib/foo-wallet/index.ts`
-2. Add `class` which implements `Wallet`.
-   Example: `export class FooWallet implements Wallet`
+2. Add a `class` which implements `Wallet`. (i.e. `export class FooWallet implements Wallet`)
 3. Add the wallet instance in `supportedWallets` array in `libs/wallets/src/lib/wallets.ts`.
-4. IMPORTANT: The `logo` should not exceed 10KB so it will be automatically inlined.
+4. IMPORTANT: The `logo` should not exceed 10KB (will be inlined)

+NOTE: There may be 2 or more wallets that share a common wallet interface.
+It is recommended to create a base class in this case.

+Refer to `BaseDotsamaWallet` for an example base class and its derived classes.

 ## Troubleshooting